joeky888/dotfile/Software/Software.md

 * Create a poll with predefined option for asking user experience, not just give them a piece of blank paper
 * Testing and Documentation and Examples in Documentation
 * Mobile
-    * Most operations can be done with only one hand
+    * Most operations can be done with only one finger

 Dev Tools
 =====